Yanji Yangtze River Bridge

 The Yanji Yangtze River Bridge (燕矶长江大桥) is an under construction suspension bridge over the Yangtze, China.

 Locale

 The Yanji Yangtze River Bridge is located 6.7 kilometers downstream from the Ehuang Yangtze River Bridge.
 It borders Huangzhou District, Huanggang City, to the north, and Yanji City, Ezhou City, to the south.

 Description

 The preliminary design of the bridge was approved in 2021 and the bridge is expected to be completed in 2025.
-The fact is that in December 2024, after the completion of the towers, the laying of the cables was being completed and at that point only the laying of the deck was missing.
+In December 2024, after the completion of the towers, the laying of the cables was completed, with the deck still to be laid.